top of page

 Yeah, no.

-Initially, polite leash walking is a behavior that is taught, and needs to be learned by your dog, and unless your dog is set up to learn by having their energy slackened first, you will fail.
+Initially, polite leash walking is a behavior that is taught, and needs to be learned by your dog, and unless your dog is set up to learn by getting their energy out first, you will fail.

 The Natural Order of Things